kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Backlinks.md

 Bare in mind that Obsidian doesn't render on any of their graphs a link for every direction/way of the connections, but adds an arrow to every edge of said connection, symbolising the direction/way of that connection.
 If the connection only goes one way, that means only one arrow, but if it goes both ways, that means 2 arrow on both ends in the same connection.

 Now, why does this matter?
 Well, Obsidian can list you 2 types of links: **Backlinks** and **Outgoing links**.
-You can see both of this type of link on the right panel (`CTRL+A`), and first 2 icons that appear on the top left side of the panel, next to the minimise, maximise and close buttons.
+You can see both of this type of links on the right panel (`CTRL+A`), clicking one of the first 2 icons that appear on the top left side of the panel, next to the minimise, maximise and close buttons.

 - **Backlinks** - Shows you a list of all notes that have links that point to the actual note that you are editing/reading.
 - **Outgoing links** - Shows you a list of all the notes that your actual note is linking to.